About

 Tactile, contemporary and ultimately wearable art pieces that are rootsy but urban, classy and yet understated…

 Handmade with fine silver, pure silver, or as it is also called silver 999.
 Fine silver is softer, a crucial quality for the main making technique used: weaving.
-But weaving with unexpected characteristics developed through 26 years of jewellery-making.
-More info.
+But weaving with unexpected characteristics developed through 30 years of jewellery-making.
+More info

-To purchase contact one of the outlets listed here.
+To purchase contact one of the outlets listed here or visit my online shop

-All work is hand-crafted in my workshop in Cork City, and is made to order.
+All work is hand-crafted in my workshop and is made to order.

 fine art prints